2025–26 Women's Euro Hockey Tour: 4-Nations Tournament in Kloten

 The 2025–26 season began in Switzerland with the 4-Nations Tournament in Kloten during 28 to 30 August 2025.
 The core WEHT national teams – Czechia, Finland, Switzerland, and Sweden – participated in the tournament.
 All six games were played at SWISS Arena (previously Stimo Arena) in Kloten, Canton of Zurich.

-Finland won each of their three games to claim the first tournamet victory of the season.
+Finland won each of their three games to claim the first tournament victory of the season.
 Czechia rallied after a loss to Finland in their first match and ended the tournament with one regulation win and one overtime win to claim second place.
 Host nation Switzerland secured third place with one win, one overtime loss, and one loss in regulation.
 Sweden did not record a win in the tournament and finished in last place.

 Finnish captain and right winger Michelle Karvinen led the tournament in scoring, with four goals and four assists in three games.
 Karvinen's linemate and Finnish left winger Elisa Holopainen ranked second, with four goals and three assists, and was recognized as the best forward of the tournament.
 Swiss centre Alina Müller placed third in scoring, with two goals and three assists.
 In total, the tournament's top-ten (Note: The tournament's list of top-ten scorers included two players tied for fifth place, two players tied for eighth place, and six players tied for tenth place, resulting in a total of fifteen players ranked within the top-ten.) scorers featured eight Finnish players, four Swiss players, two Czech players, and one Swedish player.

 Czech netminder Klára Peslarová (48 shots against) and Finnish netminder Anni Keisala (32 shots against) led the tournament in save percentage, recording 93.8%, respectively.
 Keisala also led all tournament goaltenders in goals against average, with a 1.00 GAA.
 Keisala and Swiss goalie Andrea Brändli recorded the only shutouts of the tournament, securing one each.